J Garrett Morris

 In Fall 2020, I joined the Department of Computer Science at the University of Iowa as an assistant professor.
 I work in the Computational Logic Center with Aaron Stump, and Cesare Tinelli.
 Before my current post, I was a researcher in the Laboratory for Foundations of Computer Science at the University of Edinburgh.
 I worked with Phil Wadler and Sam Lindley on the ABCD project, which studies the role of session types in safe concurrent and distributed programming, and contributed to the design and implementation of linear types and session types for the Links programming language.
 I received my Ph.D. from the computer science department at Portland State University, advised by Mark P. Jones.
 As part of the High Assurance Systems Programming project, I contributed to the design of the Habit programming language, particularly its class system, and to the development of the Habit compiler, particularly its typechecking and desugaring components.

-Flip ahead to my teaching, publications, grants, or contact information.
+Flip ahead to my sponsored projects, publications, (archival information on) courses I've taught, or my contact information.

 We propose a novel approach to soundly combining linear types with multi-shot effect handlers.
 Linear type systems statically ensure that resources such as file handles and communication channels are used exactly once.
 Effect handlers provide a rich modular programming abstraction for implementing features ranging from exceptions to concurrency to backtracking.
 Whereas conventional linear type systems bake in the assumption that continuations are invoked exactly once, effect handlers allow continuations to be discarded (e.g. for exceptions) or invoked more than once (e.g. for backtracking).
 This mismatch leads to soundness bugs in existing systems such as the programming language Links, which combines linearity (for session types) with effect handlers.
 We introduce control-flow linearity as a means to ensure that continuations are used in accordance with the linearity of any resources they capture, ruling out such soundness bugs.